heroiclabs/nakama-cpp/README.md

 #### Websockets transport

 Nakama C++ client has built-in support for WebSocket.
-This is currently available on Windows, Mac and Linux.
+This is available on all supported platforms.

-To add support for Android, you need to use the ported version of the `boost` library for Android.
-This is because `websocketpp` depends on `boost`.

-Client will default to use the provided Websocket transport if available on the platform.
-You can use a custom Websocket transport if it implements the `NRtTransportInterface`:
+Client will default to use the Websocket transport which is available on the platform:

+* on Mac, iOS, Android - IXWebSocket
+* on Windows and Linux - websocketpp

+You can use a custom Websocket transport by implementing the `NRtTransportInterface`:

 ```cpp
 rtClient = client->createRtClient(port, websockets_transport);